Ruslanbek0809/Cool_Birthday_Countdown_App/README.md

 <img src="assets/screen_sample.gif" width="250">

 # ✨ Requirements
-- Paste timestamp of birthday date.
-Steps of how to do shown on main.dart file.
+- Paste timestamp of birthday date in main.dart file.
 You can use https://www.unixtimestamp.com/index.php for conversion of date to timestamp
 - Any Operating System (ie. MacOS X, Linux, Windows)
 - Any IDE with Flutter SDK installed (ie. IntelliJ, Android Studio, VSCode etc)
 - A little knowledge of Dart and Flutter